esheldon/kmeans_radec/README.md

 # the index to the nearest center for each point in X
 print("labels size:",km.labels.size)

-# how many in each label?
+# how many in each cluster?
 Should be fairly uniform
 print("cluster sizes:", numpy.bincount(km.labels))

 # the distance to each center [Npoints, Ncen]